 Preparation time: 30 minutes.
 The Kumquat preserve makes 2.5 cups, cost per cup less than $1.50 per cup.
 The Kumquat martini preparation serves 4 drinks, cost per drink is around $3.00 dollars.
 You will need a smalls saucepan, a chopping block, a knife, measuring spoons and cups, martini shaker, martini glasses.

 Start by cleaning the kumquat fruit with running water, then cut in round and discard the small green stem, also remove the seeds.
 Place the cut kumquats in a saucepan and add the orange juice, the Riesling wine, the sugar and the orange marmalade and stir.
 Cook this until getting a smooth sauce, let it cool and place it inside a glass container with a sealing cap.

 To prepare the Kumquat Martini add the ingredients of the list in the martini shaker and shake well.
 Wet the rim of the martini glasses with water and cover the rim with yellow sugar and serve the martini chilled.
 Please drink responsibly do not drink and drive and have a safe and wonderful end of the year.
-If you want to learn more about kumquats and its application here in Central Florida in Pasco county every year they celebrate “The Kumquat Festival” and this year happens to be on January 25.
+If you want to learn more about kumquats and its application here in Central Florida in Pasco county every year they celebrate “The Kumquat Festival”.

 This post is also available in: Spanish